Workers Comp Audit

 A workers comp audit is a review of your records to make sure that you have paid the right amount for workers’ comp insurance.
 The auditor can do this by mail, phone, or in-person.

-Your workers’ comp insurance company will give you a form to show what they want records for an audit.
+Your workers’ comp insurance company will give you a form to show what records they want for an audit.
 Save these records together so you know exactly where they are and can find them quickly.

 The other records that will be requested during an audit include: proof of your business registration, proof of workers’ compensation coverage on each employee, payroll records (including gross pay), accident reports (and copies), forms submitted by employees filing injury claims (and copies), medical bills paid by the insurer or employer, and any other documents that might support or refute worker’s comp claims.